 The formal statutes concerning UEMS Boards can be found here, and a diagram of the structure is here.
 The key role is to maintain the highest possible standards of training in Paediatrics across Europe and the primary output from the Board is therefore European Training Requirements (ETRs) which list the syllabus, trainee assessment methodology, and trainer and training centre requirements.
-These ETRs are developed within the EAP with input from specialist societies as needed, and once complete are voted on at a General Assembly meeting of the EAP.
+These ETRs are developed within jointly between the EBP and European specialist societies, and once complete are voted on at a General Assembly meeting of the EBP.
 They are then submitted to a council meeting of the UEMS for adoption at which time they are officially recognised.

 The EBP General Assembly – which is dealing with UEMS issues – is also governed by their rules and statutes.
 This requires the voting to be confined to UEMS National Delegates only (one country, one vote) and other delegates (such as sub-specialty liaison officers) are not able to take part in the formal vote, although are of course very involved in the discussions and preparation of the ETRs.
 As the list of countries included within UEMS is different from the more expanded list of countries within the EAP, the two General Assemblies (EAP and EBP) are separated from each other and have different agenda.